 In November 2010 Phosphagenics announced signing a collaborative consultancy agreement with 3M for the optimisation and development of a commercial scale up manufacturing process.

-3M’s expertise in drug delivery technologies has assisted Phosphagenics to improve the delivery profile of the original patch prototype by five-fold.
-The latest positive development only further enhances Phosphagenics commercialisation pathway for the world-first oxycodone-based pain patch.
+3M’s expertise in drug delivery technologies had assisted Phosphagenics to improve the delivery profile of the original patch prototype.